ISibboI/evalexpr/README.md

 ### User-Defined Functions

-This crate also allows to define arbitrary functions to be used in parsed expressions.
+This crate allows to define arbitrary functions to be used in parsed expressions.
-A function is defined as a `Function` instance, wrapping a boxed `Fn(&[Value]) -> EvalexprResult<Value, Error>`.
+A function is defined as a `Function` instance, wrapping an `fn(&Value) -> EvalexprResult<Value>`.
 The definition needs to be included in the [`Context`](#contexts) that is used for evaluation.
 As of now, functions cannot be defined within the expression, but that might change in the future.